spacetelescope/webbpsf/docs/index.rst

 * Model any detector effects such as pixel MTF, intrapixel sensitivity variations, interpixel capacitance, or any noise sources.
 Add those separately with your favorite detector model code.

-The WebbPSF software system includes two Python packages: a lower-level optical propagation library (:py:mod:`POPPY <poppy>`) plus an implementation of the JWST instruments using that library (:py:mod:`WebbPSF <webbpsf>`).
-This documentation explains the programming interfaces and graphical user interface, and provides usage examples for each.
+The WebbPSF software system is composed of two Python packages: a lower-level optical propagation library (:py:mod:`POPPY <poppy>`) plus an implementation of the JWST instruments using that library (:py:mod:`WebbPSF <webbpsf>`).
+This documentation explains the programming interfaces and graphical user interface of WebbPSF, as well as providing a :ref:`quick overview <poppy_overiew>` of POPPY.

 .. admonition:: Quickstart IPython Notebook